egaumer/torah/exodus/shmot.md

 Here’s the best part.
 Read Exodus 6:1.
 Moses asks for an explanation, and God answers Moses: I’ve got it all under control.
 Maybe you need to hear that one statement today.
 God’s got this.

+&nbsp;
-#### Takeaways From this week:
+#### <i class="fa-solid fa-comment"></i> &nbsp; Takeaways from this week

-What was your takeaway from Day 1?
+* What was your takeaway from Day 1?

 ---
 ---

-What was your takeaway from Day 2?
+* What was your takeaway from Day 2?

 ---
 ---

-What was your takeaway from Day 3?
+* What was your takeaway from Day 3?

 ---
 ---

-What was your takeaway from Day 4?
+* What was your takeaway from Day 4?

 ---
 ---

-What was your takeaway from Day 5?
+* What was your takeaway from Day 5?

 ---
 ---

-What was your takeaway from the Sermon?
+* What was your takeaway from the Sermon?

 ---
 ---